Azure/aksArc/eval/steps/3_ExploreAKSHCI.md

 **NOTE** - This process creates a NAT static mapping that's specific to that External IP and Port of that specific Kubernetes service you have deployed in the environment.
 You will need to repeat the process for additional applications.
 To learn more about PowerShell NetNat commands, [visit the official documentation](https://docs.microsoft.com/en-us/powershell/module/netnat "Official documentation for NetNat").

-Deploy Hybrid E2E Solutions on the AKS on Azure Stack HCI Environment
+Deploy hybrid end-to-end solutions on AKS-HCI
 -----------

-Now that you are knowledgeable on how to interact with various aspects of your AKS on the Azure Stack HCI cluster, it is time to experiment with various hybrid solutions that can help you get started in using your AKS on the Azure Stack HCI cluster.
-These hybrid solutions use AKS on Azure Stack HCI capabilities in combination with other Azure Services to enable complex hybrid use cases.
+Now that you are knowledgeable on how to interact with various aspects of AKS on Azure Stack HCI,it's a good time to build your knowledge by experimenting with more advanced hybrid solutions that run on AKS-HCI.
+These hybrid solutions use AKS on Azure Stack HCI capabilities in combination with other Azure Services to enable more complex hybrid use cases.

-## Solutions

-These samples demonstrate how to quickly get started developing various hybrid solutions, using AKS on Azure Stack HCI and other Azure Services.
+The following samples demonstrate how to quickly get started developing various hybrid solutions, using AKS on Azure Stack HCI and other Azure Services.
 Each sample solution is self-contained and may require extra Azure resources for its operations.

 ### AI Video Analytics at the Edge (Vision on Edge)